newrelic-experimental/newrelic-sketch-java/Indexer.md

 * bucket_lower_bound = base ^ bucket_index
 * base = 2 ^ (2 ^ -scale)

-**SubBucketIndexer** is the abstract base class for all subBucket indexers, which divides the
-mantissa into log scale subbuckets for each binary exponent in "double".
+**SubBucketIndexer** is the abstract base class for all subBucket indexers, which divide the mantissa into log scale subbuckets for each binary exponent in "double".
 It works only on scales greater than 0.

 The followings are concrete classes you can actually instantiate: